aX200800/Comprehensive-Bank-Loan-Analysis/README.md

    **Figma**: Used for initial layout and design planning to ensure a user-friendly dashboard interface.
    **Adobe Photoshop**: Utilized for creating custom visuals to enhance the dashboard's aesthetic appeal.

+## Summary
+The Comprehensive Bank Loan Analysis dashboard is designed to provide in-depth insights into various loan metrics.
+Using advanced DAX calculations and a visually appealing interface, the dashboard helps in understanding loan distribution, funding, and repayment trends, empowering stakeholders to make informed decisions.